alstephh/This_Is_Just_A_Hobby/MACHINES/HTB/Querier/README.md

 ![a9c62e8f7d060a160f57929650242ea2.png](img/a9c62e8f7d060a160f57929650242ea2.png)

-But using directly [nishang](https://github.com/samratashok/nishang) ill trigger the reverse shell, now we are inside time to grab the flag!
+But using directly [nishang](https://github.com/samratashok/nishang) will trigger the reverse shell, now we are inside time to grab the flag!

 ![3cea1627b529fa5bc3aa87dfc9737a60.png](img/3cea1627b529fa5bc3aa87dfc9737a60.png)